Academic Catalog

 Professional Development

-Career Development Services (CDS) offers a comprehensive approach to students and alumni in their pursuit of employment opportunities.
-CDS features off-campus part-time/full-time jobs, internships, and volunteer roles on our online job board.
+The Office of Career Development offers comprehensive services to students and alumni pursuing on-campus and off-campus employment opportunities.
 For further details on career planning and job placement assistance, we invite you to explore the resources provided at Career Development Services.